 The accounting industry in Singapore is experiencing a talent shortage.
 This is exacerbated by the rapid pace of technological advancement that demands a workforce skilled in both traditional accounting practices and new digital tools.

-financial standards, regulations, and practices.
+Additionally, as businesses expand globally, there is an increasing need for professionals with a deep understanding of international financial standards, regulations, and practices.
 The shortage is further intensified by the changing expectations of the younger workforce, who seek diverse career paths, work-life balance, and meaningful work experiences.

 To address these challenges and come up with strategies to ensure a robust pool of accountancy talents, the Accounting and Corporate Regulatory Authority (ACRA) with the support of Singapore’s Ministry of Finance (MOF) has set up the Accountancy Workforce Review Committee (AWRC) in 2022.